bbhardin/DisengagementInterface/README.md

 ## General Structure
+Notes for use on simulator: First start with `conda activate disengage`.

 app_play.py starts the scene and calls the python file related to running the desired town, i.e. town03_disengage_scenario.py